 This contribution is proposed to enable the lossless coding mode for VVC.
 Several aspects are tested and integrated into a lossless package for VVC lossless.

 The test result shows significant reduction on encoding time while similar coding performance between anchor [1] and proposed modification.
-The coding performance comparing to AHG18 reference software [1] is 0.00%, XXX%, and XXX% for All Intra, RA, and LDB, respectively.
-Meanwhile, the encoder reduction is 40%, XXX%, and XXX% for All Intra, RA, and LDB, respectively.
+The coding performance comparing to AHG18 reference software [1] is 0.00%, 0.10%, and -0.02% for All Intra, RA, and LDB, respectively.
+Meanwhile, the encoder runtime reduction is 42%, 23%, and 3% for All Intra, RA, and LDB, respectively.

 Introduction